TritonDataCenter/rfd/rfd/0035/README.md

 NOTE: there are some experiments (with examples) of this at: https://github.com/joshwilsdon/triton-tracer

+#### Alternative

+Instead of creating an opentracing implementation and using the opentracing-javascript library, we may also want to just create our own tracing implementation and skip opentracing.
+The reason for this is that opentracing-javascript is pretty unstable (several times minor and even patch versions have changed the API) and the implementation is also fairly complex.
+Also what we're using of it is pretty minimal.
+It seems that a much simpler implementation is possible which would also make it much easier to debug.
+If we created a new module that exposed the same basic API as opentracing, it seems we'd potentially be much better off.

+The opentracing-javascript library also does things like for example "minifying" some of the source which makes it very difficult to look at in mdb with `::jssource` or `::jsstack -v`.

 ### Modification of Triton Client Calls

 All SDC/Triton services which use restify will be modified such that their